Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

 \subsection{Saddle-Point Systems of Linear Equations}

+In this subsection, $A$ denotes the leading block of a saddle-point system and $B$ the constraint block.
 Linear systems of equations with saddle-point structure are ubiquitous in numerical optimization methods as they reflect the structure of the Karush-Kuhn-Tucker (KKT) systems that describe minima of convex quadratic optimization problems~\cite{nocedal1999numerical,dyn1983numerical,gould2001solution}.
 These systems are described by a matrix with the following block structure,

 where $A$ is $H$-symmetric.
 In the context of optimization, $A$ often corresponds to a Hessian, while $B$ encodes constraints.
 In particular, when $A$ is real and symmetric positive definite (SPD),

 describes the minimum $x$ in the optimization problem,